 In verifying behaviors of a system, checking all signal events is inefficient.
 Reducing signal events to be checked is necessary for specifying behaviors of the system[8], [9].
-Here, We consider a system which has 3-inputs (a, b, c) and 2-outputs (x, y).
-Suppose that behaviors of the system occur as $a \rightarrow x \rightarrow b \rightarrow c \rightarrow y \rightarrow a$, repeatedly.
+Here, We consider a system which has 3-inputs (a, b, c) and 2-outputs (x, y) shown in Fig.4.
+Suppose that behaviors of the system occur as $a \to x \to b \to c \to y \to a$, repeatedly.

 All relations of the signal events can be indicated as follows: